Less is more: 7 no-nos before running

 The great thing about running is that you can do it anywhere and at any time – it doesn’t need any preparation, right?
 Well, that’s great if you’re going for a leisurely jog around the block, but if you’re taking running more seriously for an event like the Wings for Life World Run, then good preparation is the way forward.

-Here we’re taking a look at some of the things you should be avoiding before running, so put your best foot forward and optimise your training with these seven tips.
+Here we’re taking a look at some of the things you should be avoiding before running, so put your best foot forward and optimize your training with these seven tips.

 01